Teriks/TinkerRetroPie/README.md

 You will need to do some research on configuring controllers with RetroPie, it is generally a pain.

-## Optional patches

-See: `~/TinkerRetroPieInstaller/optional` for optional patches.

-Each patch contains a readme with details and instructions.

-The current available patches can be seen in this repository under `installer_src/optional`.

-The **latest-reicast-patch** will modify the RetroPie-Setup package so that it can install and build the latest version of reicast from their main repository, instead of using the outdated RetroPie fork.

 ## Forcing source update + rebuild